dpozimski/mosquitto-client-msg2xml/README.md

 ```

 # Authentication
-To connect to the mosquitto broker we will using credentials (username && password).
+To connect to the mosquitto broker we are using credentials (username && password).
 ```json
 {
     "mqttCredentials": {